mongodb/mongodb-atlas-kubernetes/README.md

 ... and more.

-To view the list of custom resources and each CR's schema, visit our [reference](https://www.mongodb.com/docs/atlas/operator/stable/custom-resources/) documentation.
+To view the list of custom resources and their respective schemas, visit our [reference](https://www.mongodb.com/docs/atlas/operator/stable/custom-resources/) documentation.
 See the [Quickstart](https://www.mongodb.com/docs/atlas/operator/stable/ak8so-quick-start/) to get started with Atlas Kubernetes Operator.